 The Pipeline Safety Improvement Act of 2002 is a federally mandated legislation that addresses risk analysis and integrity management programs for pipeline operators.
 It also directs the U.S. Department of Transportation (DOT) to adopt regulations relating to integrity management.
 DOT finalized these regulations December 17, 2004.
 Natural gas transmission pipeline operators were then required to begin conducting assessment by June 17, 2004, have a management program in place by December 17, 2004, and to complete baseline assessments of pipe in high consequence areas by 2012.
-Virginia Natural Gas has implemented an integrity management program for pipelines in the company’s high consequence areas according to the DOT regulations.
+After completing the baseline integrity assessment the company continues to assess the line pipe using one of the three primary assessment methods at intervals not to exceed seven years to ensure a safe and reliable delivery of gas to our customers.
+Atlanta Gas Light has implemented an integrity management program for pipelines in the company’s high consequence areas according to the DOT regulations.
 It is a systematic and comprehensive process designed to provide information to effectively allocate resources for the appropriate prevention, detection and mitigation activities.
 The program builds on the existing foundation of pipeline safety regulations covering design, construction, testing, operation and maintenance that has been in place for many years.

 An Operator of a covered pipeline segment must develop and follow a written integrity management program that contains all the elements described in §192.911 and that addresses the risks on each covered transmission pipeline segment.

 The initial integrity management program must consist, at a minimum, of a framework that describes for each of the 16 elements identified in §192.911:

 This framework will evolve into a more detailed and comprehensive program.
 Atlanta Gas Light is in compliance.